 Having a pet can make one feel very happy and overwhelming, as they’re the most adorable family member.
-Playing with them, petting them, feeding and taking care of them.
-Tough doing such stuff seems very easy and a piece of cake but if you can not communicate Properly with your pet than it might result in a lot of trouble.
+Playing with them, petting them, feeding, and taking care of them.
+Tough doing such stuff seems very easy and a piece of cake but if you can not communicate Properly with your pet then it might result in a lot of trouble.

 Establishing a good communication relationship with your pet needs you to train your pet to listen to your simple basic commands.